conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 You already used the :command:`conan list` command to list the recipes and binaries stored in the local cache.

+An **important** note: the Conan cache is read-only.
+Do not modify, add, remove or change files inside the Conan cache, that will cause undefined behavior and break.

 Read more
 ---------